For the average person who wants to lose weight

 Canned fish (100...200 g / 3.5...7 oz, preferably in olive oil) and a large fresh pepper (red ones have a sweetness which balances the dish).
 You can also add cheese, vegetable mixes.
 This dish is high in balanced proteins (with aminoacids in the ratio that people need), has a high calorie density (for the food volume), prioritizes proteins and fats over carbohydrates, has enough vegetables, needs little preparation time (except when you remove the skin from the fish, which I do), needs no cooking time, needs little cleaning time, and is tasty.
 Note that this is likely to be high in salt (due to the canning).

 Fermented milk drinks, like kefir and drinkable yogurt, and cheese (salt should be maximum 2.5%).
 Cheese usually contains 25...35% fats and 25% proteins (whose essential aminoacids balance is on par with that of meat).
 Fermentation reduces dramatically the amount of lactose from milk.
+Chess should be hard to touch.
+Chess should ideally be made from goat or sheep milk, rather than cow milk.
 Cheese isn't good for people who are allergic to lactose or casein.

-Peanuts with (red or brown) peel, baked.
-Because they are baked, there is no added oil on them.
+Peanuts with (red or brown) peel, raw or baked, not fried.
+Raw and baked nuts have no added oil to them.
 Because there is no sticky oil on their surface and they have a peel, they have little salt on them.

-Peeled almonds, uncooked and unsalted (or with little salt).
+Peeled almonds, raw or baked.
 If the almonds are peeled, the amount of carbohydrates and fiber they have is reduced, which is a good thing.
-Macadamia nuts are an alternative.
 I have access to peeled almonds that are both labeled "bio" and not labeled.
 The bio ones are softer but contain a few bitter almonds.
 They produce no gas during digestion, at least when limited to 150 grams (5.3 oz) per day.
-Be careful how much you eat, almonds have a lot of calories.
+Be careful how much you eat, almonds have a lot of calories which are easily assimilated by the body.
 Almonds contain a substance called amygdalin that is toxic is a large amount; this is especially present in bitter almonds.
 For sweet / non-bitter almonds, the risky dose for the average adult is 500 g (17.5 oz).

 The modern life style makes people want to eat even though the body doesn't need more calories.
 This is affecting particularly people who sit at a desk and have the opportunity to put all sorts of snacks on the desk and eat them throughout the day.
 For me, drinking warm tea (I prefer chamomile) reduces the need to eat.
 The hydration is also better than with plain water, that is, the water stays in the body longer.